binaryphile/www.minimak.org/pages/download.md

   * Minimak - Regular version
   * Minimak + BacksLock - Minimak with *CapsLock* mapped to *Backspace*

-To install any of them, unzip the download and double-click the mapping you want.
+To install either of them, unzip the download and double-click the mapping you want.
 Windows will ask you if you want to load the file into the registry.
 Confirm it and then reboot the machine.
 Remember to type in the new layout when entering your password, and don't be surprised if